kyverno/policy-reporter/README.md

 ## Monitoring

-The Helm Chart includes optional Manifests for the [MonitoringStack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
-The provided Dashboard works without Loki
+The Helm Chart includes optional Sub Chart for the [MonitoringStack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
+The provided Dashboards working without Loki and are only based on the Prometheus Metrics.

-* Enable a ServiceMonitor by setting `metrics.serviceMonitor.enabled` to `true`.
+* Enable the Monitoring by setting `monitoring.enabled` to `true`.
+    * Change the `namespace` to your required monitoring namespace by changing `monitoring.namespace` (default: `cattle-dashboards`)
-    * With `metrics.serviceMonitor.labels` you can add additional labels to the `ServiceMonitor`.
+    * With `monitoring.serviceMonitor.labels` you can add additional labels to the `ServiceMonitor`.
 This helps to match the `serviceMonitorSelector` configuration of your Prometheus resource
-* Enable a basic Dashboard as ConfigMap by setting `metrics.dashboard.enabled` to `true`.
-    * Change the namespace to your required monitoring namespace by changing `metrics.dashboard.namespace` (default: cattle-dashboards)

-If you are not using the MonitoringStack you can import the dashboard from [Grafana](https://grafana.com/grafana/dashboards/13968)
+If you are not using the MonitoringStack you can import the dashboards from [Grafana](https://grafana.com/orgs/policyreporter/dashboards)

 Example Installation
 ```bash